-These savory popovers so are light and airy, it’s amazing to watch them puff up to a crisp golden brown.
+This savory parmesan herb popovers recipe so are light and airy, it’s amazing to watch them puff up to a crisp golden brown.
 The fragrance of thyme and parmesan baking in the oven added the perfect warmth to this chilly day and all the steam from the inside of the popovers added extra heat!
 We don’t know why we’ve never made popovers before.
 Rumors of them tasting too much like egg or not puffing up enough had us uninterested until we looked through a new cookbook we got our hands on.

 It’s hard not to get into the baking mood when flipping through the Art and Soul of Baking book by Cindy Mushet.
 This book is packed with valuable baking information from cover to cover and it’s so comprehensive that the recipes and techniques can keep help anyone who loves to bake very, very busy in the kitchen.